Free Training Tips to Stop Puppy Nipping and Mouthing

 Published Date: August 4, 2017

-Becca is a three-month-old Border Collie puppy who lives in Omaha.
-Her guardians set up a puppy training session with us to get her to stop nipping and other basic puppy problems.
+For this Omaha puppy training session we helped Becca, a three-month-old Border Collie pup.
+Her guardians set up a training session with us to get her to stop puppy nipping and biting.
+They also wanted to prevent other common puppy problems.

 You can get some free positive puppy training tips to stop a puppy’s nipping by watching the video below.